zerlok/astlab/README.md

 ## Features

 - **Easy AST construction**: Build Python code using a fluent and intuitive API.
-- **Code generation**: Convert your AST into valid Python code.
+- **Code generation**: Convert your AST into valid Python code, forget about jinja templates.
-- **Supports nested structures**: Create nested classes, methods, and fields effortlessly.
+- **Supports nested scopes & auto imports**: Create nested classes, methods, and fields effortlessly.
+Reference types from other modules easily.
 - **Highly customizable**: Extend and modify the API to suit your needs.

 ## Installation